sonrabakarim/barlkk/_posts/2010-10-10-managing-passwords-across-devices.md

 <!--more-->

 KeePass ports like KeePassDroid store passwords in an encrypted file that can be easily shared between devices.
 That's where [Dropbox][4] (or similar) comes in.
-When paired with DropBox, encrypted password stores can be automatically synced between operating systems and across devices.
+When paired with DropBox, encrypted password stores can be synced between operating systems and across devices.

 To use KeePass and Dropbox together to manage passwords that easily sync between devices: